Open today from 09:00 until 17:00

 Zamioculcas zamiifolia (Classic Form)

-The standard ZZ with deep green, glossy foliage and upright stems.
-Slow-growing, timeless, and incredibly tolerant of low light.
+The standard ZZ with dark green, glossy foliage and upright stems.
+Slow-growing, timeless, and incredibly tolerant of low light, this variety thrives even in shade, making it ideal for less sunny spots.

 Zamioculcas zamiifolia ‘Raven’

-A striking modern variety with new lime-green leaves that gradually turn deep black.
+A striking modern variety with new lime-green leaves that gradually turn deep black as they mature.
+This new growth is especially vibrant, and providing more light can encourage even more pronounced color changes in the new growth.
 Dramatic and highly sought-after for contemporary interiors.

 Zamioculcas zamiifolia ‘Zenzi’